tomsterBG/tomsterbg.github.io/_posts/2025-05-04-the-beginning.md

 text

+{:.callout .callout-tip}
-> [!tip] This is the Title
+>[!tip] This is the title
 > This is the body of the tip callout.
 It explains something useful.

-{:.callout .callout-tip}

-> [!warning] Important Note
-> Be careful when doing this potentially dangerous operation.

 {:.callout .callout-warning}

-> [!quote] A Wise Saying
-> To be or not to be, that is the question.
+>[!warning] Important note
+>Be careful when doing this potentially dangerous operation.

 {:.callout .callout-quote}
+>[!quote] A wise saying
+>To be or not to be, that is the question.

-> This is a regular blockquote, it should not look like a callout.
+>This is a regular blockquote, it should not look like a callout.
-> It will use the default beige blockquote style.
+>It will use the default beige blockquote style.

 This is normal paragraph text.

+{:.callout .callout-error}
-> [!error] Something Went Wrong
+>[!error] Something Went Wrong
-> The process failed with an error.
+>The process failed with an error.
 Check the logs.

-{:.callout .callout-error}

-> [!note] Just an FYI
+>[!note] Just an FYI
-> This is some additional information you might find interesting.
+>This is some additional information you might find interesting.

 {:.callout .callout-note}